conan-io/conan-io.github.io/_posts/2019-11-13-New-conan-release-1-20.markdown

 ## Generating Artifactory build-info from lockfiles

-With out focus on improving the continuous integration flows for Conan packages, we have released a new approach to generate build information for packages using the [Build Info JSON format](https://github.com/jfrog/build-info) for Artifactory.
+With our focus on improving the continuous integration flows for Conan packages, we have released a new approach to generate build information for packages using the [Build Info JSON format](https://github.com/jfrog/build-info) for Artifactory.
 Instead of using the Conan trace file to gather the information, this is now done using a [lockfile](https://docs.conan.io/en/latest/versioning/lockfiles.html).

-This [new experimental feature](https://docs.conan.io/en/latest/howtos/generic_ci_artifactory.html#generating-build-info-from-lockfiles-information) is available through the `conan_build_info` command and we believe it will help to look into and develop how to achieve an efficient, robust and complete CI flow for C/C++ projects using Conan.
+This [new experimental feature](https://docs.conan.io/en/latest/howtos/generic_ci_artifactory.html#generating-build-info-from-lockfiles-information) is available through the `conan_build_info` command and we trust it will help to look into and develop how to achieve an efficient, robust and complete CI flow for C/C++ projects using Conan.

 -----------